 The last article I wrote to kickstart your keyword research for seo was to give you a layman view of how keyword research works.
 The article primarily focused on the creation of an initial list of keywords without using any tools (paid/free).

 I did not introduce concepts like search volume, competition, research, etc because I wanted you to take baby steps first before i taught you advanced steps of onpage SEO.

-Recently, I did few workshops where a lot of students were confused when I explained few concepts of Digital Marketing without telling them how a website is setup.
+Recently, I did a few workshops where a lot of students were confused when I explained a few concepts of Digital Marketing without telling them how a website is set up.

-When I decided to do a blog on keyword research, my first thought was “I will start from basics”.
+When I decided to do a blog on keyword research, my first thought was “I will start with basics”.

 And that’s what I did.